mipear/Merge/README.md

 By educating through the matching memory game, MERGE allows an addictive and interactive sense of fun for the learner driver.
 As a [significant](https://www.gov.uk/government/statistics/driver-and-rider-testing-and-instructor-statistics-april-2022-to-march-2023/driver-and-rider-testing-and-instructor-statistics-april-2022-to-march-2023#cars-by-age-gender-and-number-of-attempts) portion of learner drivers are young people, and [Statistica](https://www.statista.com/statistics/300513/gaming-by-demographic-group-uk/) claims that 88% of people aged 16-24 played video games in 2022, gaming is a useful tool to educate learner drivers.
 Furthermore, the game is fun through its use of traffic light colours and the cars (cards) being parked in a car park.
 It is visually stimulating for users to want to keep learning/playing.

 *3. I want to play a road sign game without being distracted* While the game is fun, the minimalistic structure to the game allows the user to play continuously without being distracted by unnecessary colour or any visual elements that don't relate to the game itself.
-Initially the page included the MERGE sign as a logo in the corner of the page, however, it was removed as it was not only reundant to the user, but also distracting, especially on smaller devices.
+Initially the page included the MERGE sign as a logo in the corner of the page, however, it was removed as it was not only redundant to the user, but also distracting, especially on smaller devices.

 *4. I want to be referred to further road signs to take my knowledge further* The user is referred to further road signs within the "Need help?" modal button.
 This provides a link to the GOV.UK traffic signs page and it provides a link to a PDF including all traffic signs.
 These links open in separate tabs to the game itself, in order to ensure the user is not distracted and can play the game/learn efficiently.

 Using [Google's Dev Tools](https://developer.chrome.com/docs/devtools/), MERGE has been tested on the following devices for responsivity: desktop, iPhone (4, SE, XR, 12 Pro), Pixel 5, Samsung Galaxy (S8+, S20 Ultra, and A51/71), iPad (Air and Mini), Surface (Pro 7, Duo), Galaxy Fold, and Nest Hub.
 The page has also been manually tested on the following devices: iPhone 11, iPad, and Chromebook.

-While testing, an issue preesented itself in which the responsiveness of the site was quite inconsistent.
+While testing, an issue presented itself in which the responsiveness of the site was quite inconsistent.
 The site would present itself correctly initially, with the widths all being smaller than its respective screen sizes due to breakpoints.
 However, after testing on different devices on Dev Tools, the site would become unresponsive.
 The site appeared to be attempting to ensure the title and buttons remain centered, causing the game area to be pulled off the screen.
 After numerous attempts of solving this issue and visiting and revisiting the game area's breakpoints, Sean from tutor assistance was able to help resolve the issue.
 The issue was that I had used flexbox for my game area as opposed to css grid which could handle the breakpoints more effectively.
-With Sean's assistance, the page is now fully responsive.
+The page is now fully responsive.

 Initially, MERGE scored merely 77% on [Google Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk)'s Accessibility test due to a lack of alt tags for images within the javascript file.
 This issue has now been rectified and here are the current scores:
 ![Google Lighthouse](assets/docs/lighthouse.webp)